-Warehouse Automation comes in two parts: Process Automation and Physical Automation.
+Warehouse Automation comes in two parts: Digital Automation and Physical Automation.

-Process automation, sometimes referred to as system automation, digitizes manual processes like inventory data collection and integrates that data into your software environment, such as your database or Enterprise Resource Planning (ERP) system.
-This type of automation runs on an ecosystem of barcoding and wireless barcode scanners to input and track data, which is then communicated via software to a centralized repository where the information is stored for future retrieval.
+Warehouse automation software solutions like mobile barcoding are low-cost and beneficial to any inventory handling operation.
+Mobile barcoding runs on an ecosystem of barcode software and wireless barcode scanners to input and track data, which is then communicated via software to a centralized repository in real-time, where the information is stored for future retrieval.